vntr-admin/combiner/README.txt

         -minReps n
             the minimum number of replicas to maintain of each user.
             (Integer) n >= 0.
 Default is 0.
 Sane values are 0-3.
-            Note: you need to use a trace that has at least minNumReplicas to start, or it could crash.
+            Note: you need to use a trace that has at least as many replicas            as you specify or it could crash.
         -alpha a
             raises the comparison function to a.
             (E.g. 1 is like Manhattan distance, 2 like Euclidean, etc.) a >= 1.0.
-Default is 1, and sane values are 1-4.
+Default is 1.
+Sane values are 1-4.
         -initT t
-            The initial Temperature.
+            The initial temperature.
 The distance function is multiplied by t (which decreases over time) to allow for temporary deviations from hill-climbing.
             t > 0.0.
 Default is 2.
 Sane values are 1.5-2.5.
         -deltaT dT
             How much the temperature decreases each iteration. dT > 0.0.
 Default is 0.5.
-Sane values are (initialT-1)/dT, where 2 <= x <= 40.
+Sane values are (initialT-1)/x, where 2 <= x <= 40.
             Note: smaller values improve quality but take longer.
             E.g. 0.1 takes ~2x as long as 0.2.